How to Become a Desktop Support Engineer

 For Desktop Support Engineer

 Microsoft Certifications: Microsoft has many certifications available that will help you in your quest to become a good engineer.
 Microsoft certifications are easier and most candidates appearing for the first time clear it with good score.
 But still a good amount of preparation should be given.
-These certifications do come at a cost.
-The cost depends upon the country of your residence.
+These certifications do come at a cost that is the examination fees and the guide books that one needs.
+The cost of the examination fee depends upon the country of your residence.

 Certifications that will help in you becoming a desktop support engineer are: